-- 10 This chapter is subdivided into five parts.
-First, a typical "event" course of O_3 mixing ratio at the TOP station in the morning hours is presented.
+This chapter is subdivided into five parts.
+First, a typical "event" course of $O_3$ mixing ratio at the TOP station in the morning hours is presented.
 Then we describe the general characteristics of all observed events during the SALSA campaign.
 Third, mean diurnal cycles of the flow characteristics for a subgroup of three events are presented.
-Fourth, we focus on the strongest event within this subgroup (as a case study) and describe - 15 its peculiarities as observed at TOP station, within the ABL and at the BASE.
-Fifth, the frequency of O_3 mixing ratio drop at the TOP station is determined by inspecting a more than 5 yr dataset.
-All times and dates given in the following are Central European Time (CET=UT+1 h).
+Fourth, we focus on the strongest event within this subgroup (as a case study) and describe its characteristics as observed at TOP station, within the ABL and at the BASE.
+Fifth, the frequency of $O_3$ mixing ratio drop at the TOP station is determined by inspecting a more than 5 years dataset.
+All times and dates are given in the following are Central European Time (CET=UTC+1 h).

-3.1 The O_3 drop event
+3.1 The $O_3$ drop events

-- 20 On several days during the SALSA campaign, an eye-catching drop of O_3 mixing ratio at the TOP station has been observed.
+On several days during the SALSA campaign, a significant negative excursion of $O_3$ mixing ratio at the TOP station has been observed.
 An example is shown in Fig. 2.
-Although not every observed event was as strong as that on 5 September 2005, they were always an eye-catching deviation from the expected (quasi constant) mixing ratio of O_3 at the TOP station.
-Further analyses revealed, that the O_3 events were associated with a - 25 couple of other distinctive features, which will be presented in the following.
+Although not every observed event was as strong as that on 5 September 2005, they were always a significant deviation from the expected (quasi constant) mixing ratio of $O_3$ at the TOP station.

+Further analyses revealed that the $O_3$ events were associated with a couple of other distinctive features, which will be presented in the following.